dempe/blog/resources/posts/books-2023.md

 + Having a growth mindset about problems in your life increases confidence because you are no longer blaming yourself
 + The best time to do something healthy is usually when you least feel like it (hard to prove, but makes sense)

-Actually, come to think of it, if that's all I got out of a ~250 page book, that's pretty light.
+Actually, come to think of it, if that's all I got out of a ~250-page book, that's pretty light.
 Thank God for 3x audio.

 ## *Moonwalking With Einstein* by Joushua Foer